-If the allegation concerns the head teacher, then the Chair of Governors and the CEO of the Trust should be informed immediately.
+If the allegation concerns the head teacher, then the then the CEO of the Trust should be informed immediately.

 In KCSIE 2021 Part Four they introduced two sections covering the two levels of allegation/concern.
 1. allegations that meet the harm threshold and 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
-These will still be recorded internally but nott passed on if the member of staff leaves the school.
+These will still be recorded internally but not passed on if the member of staff leaves the school.